Skip to content

 What is a public class field in JavaScript classes?

-A public class field is a property you can access and modify from within and outside the class body.
+A public class field is a property an object instance has access to.

 Example: How to create public class fields